Gain Staging using True Peak Meters

 LUFS meter – Loudness Units Full Scale

 Loudness meters are the rage nowadays and rightly so.
 They measure perceived loudness which is a huge step forward from measuring average or peak levels.
 Loudness Units (LU) are denoted in decibels, so 1 LU is equivalent to 1 dB.
 It is worth noting that both LUFS and LKFS are the same thing and the calculations for both are exactly the same.
 In Europe, we tend to use LUFS and our American counterparts use LKFS.
-Additionally, loudness measurement requires integration over time, whether that be in the long term — the entire duration of the programme — or over just a few seconds.
+Additionally, loudness measurement requires integration over time, whether that be in the long term — the entire duration of the program — or over just a few seconds.

 LUFS meters give us all manner of information and over specific times.
 These include the following:

 Momentary – which measures loudness over 400 ms (milliseconds).
-This is extremely useful as we can gauge what is happening to the programme material over the last 400 ms. This allows us to view transients as they move by in the meter’s display.
+This is extremely useful as we can gauge what is happening to the program material over the last 400 ms. This allows us to view transients as they move by in the meter’s display.
 This is very similar to that of VU which has an integration time of 300 ms as opposed to 400 ms for the LUFS momentary.